julien123123/pico-epaper/docs.md

 epd.sleep(ram_on = True) # Send epd to sleep, but keep the ram
 ```
 Puts display in sleep mode.
 - `ram_on`[*bool*, defaults to *False*] will keep the ram on while sleeping.
 This will drain a bit more current.
-If True, the display will discard it's ram
+If True, the display will discard its ram.
+You may initiate the display with hold = True if you plan on keeping the memory and have your microcontroller go in a deepsleep mode
 ### Example with light sleep and maintaining ram memory
 ```python
 import freesans20, machine